 The Feria de Abril usually starts two weeks after Semana Santa and lasts for one week.
-The Seville feria is a beautiful and traditional festival which dates as far back as 1846.
+The Seville feria is a beautiful and traditional festival that dates as far back as 1846.

-The Feria de Abril is a joyous event where the locals will drink copious amounts of alcohol, eat lots of tapas and dance to the early hours.
+The Feria de Abril is a joyous event where the locals will drink copious amounts of alcohol, eat lots of tapas, and dance until the early hours.